 3.10.7 unacceptable voltage conditions or insufficient voltage performance margins; or

-3.10.8 system instability
+3.10.8 system instability.

 3.11 In addition to the requirements of paragraphs 3.7 to 3.9 for the background conditions described in paragraph 3.7, the system shall also be planned such that:

-3.11.1 operational switching or infrequent operational switching shall not cause unacceptable voltage conditions
+3.11.1 operational switching or infrequent operational switching shall not cause unacceptable voltage conditions.

 3.12 For a secured event on connections to more than one demand group, the permitted loss of supply capacity for that secured event is the maximum of the permitted loss of supply capacities set out in Table 3.1 for each of these demand groups.